Medial-EarlySign/MR_Wiki/index.md

 [![GitHub Repo](https://img.shields.io/badge/github-repo-blue?logo=github)](https://github.com/Medial-EarlySign/MR_LIBS)
 ![GitHub Repo stars](https://img.shields.io/github/stars/Medial-EarlySign/MR_WIKI)

 **A note on our journey:** Medial EarlySign was a company that developed a proprietary platform for machine learning on electronic medical records.
 Following the company's liquidation, the decision was made to release the core software as an **open-source** project to allow the community to benefit from and build upon this technology.
-Please feel free to reach me out in any case of an issue.
+Please feel free to [reach me out](#community-and-contributions) in any case of an issue.
 I'm voluntarily holding this, so please be patients.

 Our platform is designed to transform complex, semi-structured Electronic Medical Records (EMR) into **machine-learning-ready** data and reproducible model pipelines.
 The framework is optimized for the unique challenges of sparse, time-series EMR data, delivering **low memory usage** and **high-speed processing** at scale.

+The framework was battle-tested in production across multiple healthcare sites and was a key component of an **award-winning** submission to the [CMS AI Health Outcomes Challenge](https://www.cms.gov/priorities/innovation/innovation-models/artificial-intelligence-health-outcomes-challenge).

 ## From Raw Data to Insight